briankoser/sfc-listeners-guide/episodes/0225-star-wars-meets-pixar-and-other-news.md

 last_listen: 2019-09-10
 recommendation: no
 recommendation_reason: No need to listen to old news.
-Check the guide for what's interesting in hindsight.|Any notable feedback is included in the guide.
+Check the guide for what's interesting in hindsight.
 ---
-A Star Wars Pixar movie is rumored to be in the works.
+A Star Wars-Pixar movie is rumored to be in the works.

 Stan Lee Quote of the Week: Forbes named Stan Lee one of the top ten most influential celebrities of 2014.